 What things are there to do in London during COVID?

-While we wait for things to return to normality, you can take advantage of the many great outdoor activities in London.
-Rent on the city's famous Santander Bikes and explore along the Thames, or spend an afternoon wandering around one of the city's many parks.
+You can also take advantage of the many great outdoor activities in the city.
+Rent one of the city's Santander Bikes and explore along the Thames, or spend an afternoon wandering around one of the many parks.
 We recommend Primrose Hill for epic views of the city, or head off the beaten path and visit South London's Richmond Park, which is home to an abundance of deer.